Do you have any hints to stop snoring?

 - Get a sufficient amount of sleep daily.
 Sleep deprivation can also relax the throat muscles, exacerbating snoring.

 - Try adding some humidity to your bedroom.
 A dry throat tends to vibrate more than one that's moist.
 You can put a container of water near your radiator or purchase a humidifier.

 - Use extra pillows to raise your head and align your airway.

 - Try not to eat dairy products before bedtime because some people notice a buildup of mucus that can interfere with breathing.

 - Try taking honey (chew honeycomb or swallow a couple of spoonfuls of liquid) daily for a few weeks.

 - Have someone you sleep with, or your roommate, roll you over onto your side when you start to snore.

-As you may know, good quality sleep helps us feel rested, keeps up our energy, reduces stress levels, supports immune health, and helps us focus on our daily tasks.
+As you may know, good quality sleep helps us feel rested, maintains our energy levels throughout the day, reduces stress levels, supports immune health, and helps us focus on our daily tasks.
 If snoring is or becomes a persistent problem, a visit with a health care provider can help rule out possible causes.
-Allergies, apnea, and other annoyances may have medical solutions that won't be fixed by the tips listed above.
+Allergies, apnea, and other annoyances may have medical solutions that won't be fixed by snore prevention tips.
 A little bedroom exploration and experimentation, along with a health care consultation, may help you find a snoring solution.
 Rest well!